fanglingsu/vimb/README.md

-# vimb
+# vimb - the vim like browser
-Vimb is a web browser that behaves like Vimprobable, but with some paradigms from dwb and hopefully a cleaner code base.
-The goal of Vimb is to build a completely keyboard-driven, efficient and pleasurable browsing-experience with low memory and cpu usage.
+Vimb is vim like webbrowser that is inspired by pentadactyl and vimprobable.
+The goal of Vimb is to build a completely keyboard-driven, efficient and pleasurable browsing-experience with low memory and cpu usage that is intuitive to use for vim users.

-More information and some screenshots of vimb browser in action can be found on the [vimb project page][vimb].
+More information and some screenshots of vimb browser in action can be found on the project page of [vimb][].

 ## features
 - vim-like modal
-- vim-like keybindings
+- vim-like [keybindings][]
 - nearly every configuration can be changed on runtime with `:set varname=value`
   - allow to inspect the current set values of variables `:set varname?`
   - allow to toggle boolean variables with `:set varname!`
 - keybindings for each browser mode assignable
-- history for
+- [history][] for
   - commands
   - search queries
   - urls